NithishGovind/harvested_2ndround/README.md

 - Inference latency and FPS on GPU/CPU
 - Failure-case visualization (8+ images under different camera/lighting conditions)

-### 1.3 Future Work: Pixel-Level Segmentation (Planned)

-The next planned step is to extend from bounding boxes to pixel-level segmentation of crops and weeds.
-Architectures such as U‑Net or Mask R‑CNN will be explored on appropriate datasets to enable:

-- Precise weed region delineation
-- Better integration with spraying or mechanical weeding hardware
-- Fine-grained area estimates for decision making

-Segmentation will be guided by insights from the current classification and detection phases.

----

 ## 2. Methodology Overview